magento/merchdocs/src/sales/shopping-assisted-cart-manage.md

 ### Add a product with configuration

-There are 4 types of products that need to be configured before adding to the cart: `Bundle Product`, `Configurable Product`, `Grouped Product`.
+There are three types of products that need to be configured before adding to the cart: `Bundle Product`, `Configurable Product`, and `Grouped Product`.

 1. In the grid, click **Configure** next to the product name.